Restoring Respect - 3rd Annual Conference Restoring Civility to Civic Dialogue

 2nd Annual Conference On Restoring Civility to Civic Dialogue

 Many thanks to the concerned San Diegans who took time out of their busy schedules to attend the 2nd Annual Community Conference on Restoring Civility to Civic Dialogue.
 You all helped make it a very successful event.
 Attendance at this year’s conference was double last years, despite the decidedly inclement weather.
 Check out conference videos and photos below.
-And JOIN our dialogue.
+Learn more about the 2nd annual conference.

 - 2nd Annual Conference on Restoring Civility to Civic Dialoge (full conference)